Fresno Latino and Women’s Caucus Members Lead Community Outreach Events

 The election of Bargaining Unit 2 over the past month had serious flaws and errors and we will be filing charges with PERB to contest the results.
 Read more.

-SEIU Local 521’s Education & Training Committee is proud to sponsor the 2016 Steward Workshop series.
+SEIU Local 521’s Education & Training Committee is proud to sponsor Steward Workshop series.
 Our union is growing.
 With the help of our dedicated members and shop stewards, SEIU Local 521 will continue to direct the power of our union back into the workplace where it belongs.
 Any SEIU 521 member can attend these free trainings.
 Sign up now!

 |Chapters in Region 4: